 Madrid - Cuenca - Valencia

 Visit Spain's third biggest city from Madrid in under one-and-three-quarter hours.
-I heartily remember staying in Cuenca for a night to see its famous hanging houses and to visit the city's world-class modern art museums (the tiny city has three of them!).
-See more on Madrid to Valencia and Madrid to Cuenca.
+Stay in Cuenca for a night to see its famous hanging houses and to visit the city's world-class modern art museums (the tiny city has three of them!).
 The AVE route also continues on to Alicante.
-Read about Madrid to Alicante.

 Madrid - Cordoba - Málaga